Environmental Studies Program

 Making History Come to Life One Classroom at a Time

-A $550 program fee is collected by California State Parks.
+• A program fee is collected by California State Parks.
 The program fee covers up to 65 students.
 There is no charge for adult chaperones and teachers.
+This fee now includes some station supplies including firewood and candle wax.

-You will incur other costs (food, transportation, project supplies, etc.).
-The full amount of these additional costs depends on size of the group.
+• Your group will incur other costs (food, transportation, project supplies, etc.).
+The full amount of these additional costs depends on size of the group and typically runs between $900 and $1,500.

 Recent Program Updates